Counseling Degrees and Programs in Florida

 - 8 schools offer a degree in substance abuse counseling.1,2

-- 2 schools ranked in US News Best Student Counseling Programs 2019.4
+- 2 schools ranked in US News & World Report’s Best Student Counseling Programs 2022.3

-- Across 14 schools, 27 counseling programs are accredited by CACREP.2
+- Across 16 schools, 29 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Florida Counseling Schools and Programs

-The table below provides information about the public and not-for-profit four-year colleges and universities in Florida with programs in the five major areas of counseling: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Keep in mind that some schools offer a joint program in clinical mental health counseling and clinical rehabilitation counseling, so check with the school for more information on the programs offered.
-You can also sort the table by type of program offered, graduation rate, and net price per year.
+The table below provides information about the public and not-for-profit colleges and universities in Florida with programs in the five major areas of counseling: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+Use the table to compare each school by program type offered, Council for Accreditation of Counseling and Related Educational Programs (CACREP) accreditation status, graduation rate, and net price per year.
 To learn more about the licensing process to become a counselor in Florida, visit our license requirements page.